ropensci-org/pkgreviewr/README.md

 ## `pkgreviewr` for editors

 `pkgreviewr` can now also be used to set up projects for editor checks.
 See [`pkgreviewr` for editors](articles/editors.html) vignette.

+***

+Please note that 'pkgreviewr' is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.